Franchise Group, Inc. Announce - GuruFocus.com

 DELAWARE, Ohio, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Franchise Group, Inc. ( FRG) (“Franchise Group” or the “Company”) today announced that its Board of Directors approved a quarterly dividend of $0.46875 per share to Series A Cumulative Perpetual Preferred stockholders.
-The cash dividend will be paid on or about January 17, 2023 to holders of record of the Company’s Series A preferred stock on the close of business on January 3, 2023.
+19, 2022 (GLOBE NEWSWIRE) -- Franchise Group, Inc. ( FRG) (“Franchise Group” or the “Company”) today announced that its Board of Directors approved a quarterly cash dividend to common stockholders of $0.625 per share.
+The cash dividend will be paid on or about January 17, 2023 to holders of record of the Company’s common stock on the close of business on January 3, 2023.

 About Franchise Group, Inc.